Updated: December 9, 2022

-- These range from free classified posts on sites like Craigslist to corporate headhunters if you’re looking to fill a more senior role.
+- These range from free classified posts on sites like Craigslist to corporate headhunters if you want to fill a more senior role.

 - On each of these, include detailed job descriptions.
-Just like a proper email marketing campaign, you want to segment your audience appropriately.
-While you never want to miss or deter a great candidate, you also can’t sift through thousands of applications.
-You expect a detailed resumé, they deserve a detailed explanation of the job.
+Like a proper email marketing campaign, you want to segment your audience appropriately.
+While you never want to miss or deter a great candidate, you can’t sift through thousands of applications.
+You expect a detailed resumé, and they deserve a detailed job explanation.
 Check out the helpful video below from Indeed.

-Like your website, make sure all of these are also optimized for mobile.
-More and more of life is being conducted through phones so it’s important to adjust accordingly.
+Like your website, make sure all these are optimized for mobile.
+More and more life is being conducted through phones, so adjusting accordingly is important.

-Look at comparable job listings for inspiration, just find a way to make yours stand out.
+Look at comparable job listings for inspiration, and find a way to make yours stand out.

 Think like a job seeker yourself.
 What would you be looking for out of a job?

-Most of us dread interviewing for a new position.
+Most of us dread interviewing when finding and hiring employees for a new position.
 And surely we all remember our first one with anxious nostalgia.
 But conducting the interview is difficult as well!
 Especially if you’re new to it.
 It’s important to come across as organized and professional.

 - Consult trusted colleagues for advice and potentially to interview each candidate as well.
 Some companies take a panel approach while others will host multiple individual interviews.

 - Define for yourself exactly what you’re looking for.
 Writing the detailed job description mentioned above should help with this part.
 The more you can narrow your focus, the more efficient and easy the interview will be.